norbert-acedanski/ciphers/README.md

 3. Use _caesarCipher_ or _vigenereCipher_ to cipher or decipher messages.
 4. _caesarCipher_ accepts 3 arguments: __text__ - text to cipher (from _readFile_ function), __shift__ - shift of the ciphered alphabet, __alphabet__ - kind of alphabet you work with (latin, polish, etc.) - both are variables in the script.
 Function can be used either to cipher or decipher messages.
 5. _vigenereCipher_ accepts 3 arguments and 1 optional argument: __text__ - text to cipher (from _readFile_ function), __keyword__ - word used as a key to cipher/decipher a message, __alphabet__ - kind of alphabet you work with (latin, polish, etc.) - both are variables in the script, __mode__ - optional argument used to determine the operation mode of the function (_cipherMode_ and _decipherMode_ - these are variables in the script) - cipher mode is a default mode.
 Function can be used either to cipher or decipher messages.
+6. Script should print the result to the terminal.

 # Usage
 Use it to play with ciphering and deciphering messages as you wish.
 Script can be used to brute force some messages in order to decipher them.